aiidateam/aiida-core/docs/source/howto/installation.rst

         and try a simple AiiDA query with the new database.
         If everything went fine, you can delete the old database location.

-It is not trivial to give a baseline of performance for AiiDA, as it depends a lot on the machine on which it is running, the installation, and what is being run.
+The performance for AiiDA depends both on the hardware and environment it is running on, as well as the type of processes that are run.
-To still give some sense of performance, we provide this :download:`simple benchmarking script <include/scripts/performance_benchmark_base.py>` :fa:`download`.
+In order to get a rough idea, you can run this :download:`simple benchmarking script <include/scripts/performance_benchmark_base.py>` :fa:`download`.
 Download the script to the machine where AiiDA is running and make it executable.
 Make sure the daemon is running (``verdi daemon start``) and then execute the script: